Blorum/blorum-docs/docs/English/permissions.md

 Permission Lookup Object can points to `allow_list`, as `list` in `value` will be used as constraints.

 When roles are computed into the final sum, this field will be compiled, and eventually generate a Set, the Set will have permission's keyname as the key, and allowed values as the value.
-This is also the only field that is stored differently inside Blorum.
+This is also one of the few fields that is stored differently inside Blorum.

-##### `permission.article.read.default`
+## Article related permission fields

+#### article.read.default

+#### article.read.category.allow

+#### article.read.tag.allow

+#### article.create.default

+#### article.create.category.allow

+#### article.read.category.allow

+#### article.edit.author

+#### article.edit.category

+#### article.edit.tag

+#### article.edit.self

+## Global category / tag related permission fields

+#### category.edit.allow

+#### category.remove.allow

+#### tag.edit.allow

+#### tag.remove.allow

+## Forum related permission fields
+### forum.other
+This field contained a set (in user defined structure, a JSON key-value storage) that use a forum's ID as the key and Forum Permission Object for the role's permission on that forum as the value.
+This will also be eventually compiled into a set inside Blorum.
+### forum.default
+This field also contained a Forum Permission Object, it is used as the fallback permission if the permission of a forum is undefined for the role.

+However, the fallback will not be able to limit on the categories and tags that is forum-exclusive, it could only cast such limitation on global (shared between all forums) categories and tags.

+### forum.default

 ---